Ke'Bryan Hayes Player Props: Pirates vs. Red Sox

 Red Sox Pitching Rankings (2022)

-- The 8.5 strikeouts per nine innings compiled by the Red Sox pitching staff last season ranked 19th in the big leagues.

-- The Red Sox's 4.54 team ERA ranked 25th across all league pitching staffs.
+- The Red Sox's 4.54 team ERA ranked 25th across all MLB pitching staffs.

-- Red Sox pitchers combined to give up 185 total home runs at a rate of 1.1 per game (23rd in the league).
+- Red Sox pitchers combined to allow 185 total home runs last year (1.1 per game).
+That ranked 23rd in baseball.

 © 2023 Data Skrive.
 All rights reserved.